klavinslab/aquaverse/docs/installation/index.md

 So, our strong recommendation is that protocol testing _should not_ be done on a production server.

 Aquarium has been built to be used in a Unix&trade; environment.
-The experience of some of our lab mates is that the Windows Subsystem for Linux is sufficient to run Aquarium locally when used with the Docker Toolbox VM on Windows.
+We have done just enough experimentation to know that the Windows Subsystem for Linux is sufficient to run Aquarium locally when used with the Docker Toolbox VM on Windows.
+We include instructions and scripts based on that limited experience.

 Installation topics: